Sinusitis Treatment San Diego

 Evaluation of sinus disease at Rancho Ear Nose and Throat is designed to be a comprehensive evaluation involving both medical and surgical solutions to optimize outcomes from sinus disease.
 Through the availability of allergy treatments, medical treatments, judicious use of medications, minimally invasive surgical solutions as part of endoscopic sinus surgery, and availability of macro surgery when needed, we are able to offer the full complement of sinus treatment options.

 Surgery for sinuses has evolved considerably over the years.
-In past years, open surgery such as Caldwell-Luc (which involved direct cuts underneath the cheek to gain access to the sinuses) was popular.
+In the past, open surgery such as Caldwell-Luc (which involved direct cuts underneath the cheek to gain access to the sinuses) was popular.
 As technology has evolved, endoscopic sinus surgery has emulated the older techniques.
-Endoscopic sinus surgery involves using small telescopes and cameras within the nasal cavity itself to target surgery to those areas where the sinuses need to drain (the antrums of the sinuses).
+Endoscopic sinus surgery involves using small telescopes and cameras within the nasal cavity to target surgery to those areas where the sinuses need to drain (the antrums of the sinuses).
 By working on the areas in the nose and sinus where the cilia are moving mucus, better outcomes can be achieved.
 Further recent advancements in sinus surgery aim to decrease the amount of cutting to limit scar formation.
 Balloon sinus surgery has become popular as a recent technique to enlarge the sinus opening with minimal cutting, resulting in less scarring.
 In certain patients, endoscopic and/or balloon sinus procedures can each be offered in office.

 Balloon Sinuplasty in San Diego

 The painful symptoms associated with chronic sinusitis can be overwhelming.
 If symptoms are difficult to control with medications alone, Dr. Ashish Wadhwa can determine the best course of treatment, including further medication therapy or surgery to open the sinus passage ways.
+Dr. Wadhwa will work with you to ensure you get the sinus relief you deserve.

 There is an additional surgical option for treatment of blocked sinuses called Balloon Sinuplasty™ Technology.
-If you have been diagnosed with chronic sinusitis and are not responding well to antibiotics you may be a candidate for surgery.
+If you have been diagnosed with chronic sinusitis and are not responding well to antibiotics, you may be a candidate for surgery.

 Balloon Sinuplasty™ Technology is an endoscopic, catheter-based system for patients suffering from sinusitis.
-The FDA-cleared technology uses a small, flexible, sinus balloon catheter to open up blocked sinus passageways, restoring normal sinus drainage.
+This FDA-cleared technology uses a small, flexible, sinus balloon catheter to open up blocked sinus passageways, restoring normal sinus drainage.
 When the sinus balloon is inflated, it gently restructures and widens the walls of the passageway while maintaining the integrity of the sinus lining.

 Balloon Sinuplasty Video